 While its claims were still technically true for most people, as time went by the MPAA’s message began to look more and more dated.
 The campaign was eventually withdrawn but by then file-sharers were becoming acutely aware that anonymity is something you have to work for online.
 Then, in 2006, file-sharers were offered a solution, at a price.

 Although not the first service of its type, the Relakks VPN service promoted by the Swedish Pirate Party was the first to be targeted mainly at file-sharers.
 Just a year after the MPAA’s campaign and for a small price, anyone could click whatever they liked and hide, pretty much completely.

 Now, ten years later, protecting anonymity online is big business.
-There are hundreds of VPN suppliers, some better than others, which ensure that there could never be a repeat of the MPAA’s “Click But Can’t Hide Campaign.”
+There are hundreds of VPN suppliers, some VPNs are better than others, which ensure that there could never be a repeat of the MPAA’s “Click But Can’t Hide Campaign.”
 Nevertheless, plenty of people are still falling into its trap and failing to heed a decade-old warning.